brandlewco/jesserieser-hugo-cc/content/about/_index.md

     margin_right: '0'
     background_color: '#ff6a5a'
     text: >-
-      <p>“I’ve worked with tons of photographers that can’t make something great
-      out of nothing.
+        “I’ve worked with tons of photographers that can’t make something great out of nothing.
 You made gold from a blank canvas.
-Thank you.”
-      -&nbsp;<em>Devin Gillespie Creative Director, Wieden+Kennedy
+Thank you.” - _Devin Gillespie Creative Director, Wieden+Kennedy Portland_

-      Portland</em></p><p>"It’s no easy task to enter the world of contemporary art color photography, but you have successfully done so with your own unique voice.” <em>- Rob Schaefer Senior Acquisitions Editor, Princeton Architectural Press</em></p><p>“This shoot would not have been such a success without your attention to detail, hands-on approach, and upfront leg work.
-Thank you!”- <em>Kate Moore Senior Art Producer, Anomaly New York</em></p><p>“You are incapable of taking a normal picture.” - <em>Jen Lamping Lead Print Producer RPA Los Angeles</em></p>
+        "It’s no easy task to enter the world of contemporary art color photography, but you have successfully done so with your own unique voice.” _\- Rob Schaefer Senior Acquisitions Editor, Princeton Architectural Press_

+        “This shoot would not have been such a success without your attention to detail, hands-on approach, and upfront leg work.
+Thank you!”- _Kate Moore Senior Art Producer, Anomaly New York_

+        “You are incapable of taking a normal picture.” - _Jen Lamping Lead Print Producer RPA Los Angeles_
     parallax: true
     text_size: lg
     background_image_toggle: false